ThunderDeliverer/Fraxiversarry/AI_AUDIT_REPORT ( Claude Opus 4.5 (Preview)  ).md

 ### Final Recommendation

-**Do not deploy to mainnet** until Critical and High severity issues are resolved.
+Address High and Medium severity issues before mainnet deployment.
 After fixes are implemented, a follow-up review is recommended to verify the changes.

 ---